$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-Then we just check what the last step could do.
-It is worth noting that one has to check all cases of total length $\ell_{\mathrm{t}}(\mathrm{qH}(u))=\sum j_k\leq n$, since the divided power can go up to $n$.
-But that everything is well-defined follows for these cases, because all cases with total length $\leq n$ are just the first ladder steps given by $F_{i_1}^{(j_1)}$ which can not run into ambiguities, since we fill the empty $n$-multitableaux with at most $n$ nodes and all of the correct residue due to our residue normalization.
+The induction start includes all cases of total length $\ell_{\mathrm{t}}(\mathrm{qH}(u))=\sum j_k\leq n$, since the divided power can go up to $n$.
+That everything is well-defined follows for these cases, because all cases with total length $\leq n$ are just the first ladder steps given by $F_{i_1}^{(j_1)}$ which can not run into ambiguities, since we fill the empty $n$-multitableaux with at most $n$ nodes and all of the correct residue due to our residue normalization.
 Moreover, the possible addable nodes of residue $i_2$ are given by $S^1_{i_2}-S^1_{i_2+1}$, where $\vec{S}^1$ is the flow at the top of the first ladder move.

 Otherwise, assume that it is well-defined for $u^{<}$ and the possible addable nodes of residue $i_r$ are given by $\vec{S}^<$.
 Observe now that the given flow on the middle edge of the ladder for $F_{i_r}^{(j_r)}$ is determined by the smaller one $f^<$ at the boundary of $u^{<}$.
 Moreover, by construction, it has to be disjoint to the two incoming flows at the boundary.
 That is, $T\subset S^<_{i_r}-S^<_{i_r+1}$.
+This shows that the last step can perform a legal move and hence, the algorithm is well-defined and gives a standard $n$-multitableaux, the possible addable nodes will now be determined by $\vec{S}$.